gloomymoon777/isabels-macropad/README.md

 <img width="2656" height="1330" alt="image" src="https://github.com/user-attachments/assets/50854fd1-76d3-49bb-8287-265cde2fc676" />

 # Firmware
-I followed some qmk tutorials and got a bit of help from AI for this part!
+I followed some qmk tutorials for this part!
 Honestly I was really confused for all of this and the code may not work, but I will fix that if and/or when the project gets shipped :D